Omni3D: A Large Benchmark and Model for 3D Object Detection in the Wild: Experiments

 \myparr{Virtual depth} is effective and improves AP$_\threed$ by $+6$\%, most noticable in the full \dataset which has the largest variances in camera intrinsics.
 Enabled by virtual depth, scale augmentations during training increase AP$_\threed$ by $+3.1$\% on \dataset, $+2.7$\% on \datasetin and $+3.8$\% on \datasetout.
 We find scale augmentation controlled \textit{without} virtual depth to be harmful by $-2.5\%$ (rows 6 - 7).

 \myparr{3D uncertainty} boosts performance by about $+6$\% on all \dataset subsets.
-Intuitively, it serves as a measure of confidence for the model's 3D predictions, and removing it means that the model would rely only on its 2D classification to score cuboids.
+Intuitively, it serves as a measure of confidence for the model's 3D predictions; removing it means that the model relies only on its 2D classification to score cuboids.
 If uncertainty is used only to scale samples in Eq.~\ref{eq:loss}, but not at inference then AP$_\threed$ still improves but by $+1.6\%$.
-Table~\ref{tab:ablations} also shows that the entangled $\mathcal{L}_\text{3D}^\text{all}$ loss from Eq.~\ref{eq:loss} boosts AP$_\threed$ by $+3.1$\% while disentangled losses contribute less ($+0.6$\%).
-Replacing \emph{objectness} with \emph{IoUness} in the RPN head improves AP$_\threed$ on \dataset by $+1.1$\%.